 Hardscape Lighting.
 Adding LED lights beneath the caps of your retaining wall increases safety so people don’t trip over the retaining wall.
 These neat lights look excellent in the evening and tuck away nicely out of sight under the cap units.

 Thanks to Crafted Workshop!

 CornerStone Wall Solutions is proud to be part of Crafted Workshop’s (Not So) Tiny House Project and their raised patio retaining wall.
 The How-To’s they create showcase practical challenges and solutions for each project.
 This is all thanks to their exceptional combination of skill and resourcefulness.

-Crafted Workshop’s safety-first approach is an exemplary model to follow and precisely why CornerStone Wall Solutions happily partnered with Johnny and his hard-working team.
+Crafted Workshop’s safety-first approach is an exemplary model to follow.
+And this is why CornerStone Wall Solutions happily partnered with Johnny and his hard-working team.
 Special thanks to the Crafted Workshop crew for explaining each step of construction in simple, engaging ways.
-Also a huge thanks to local CornerStone 100 manufacturers, Adams Oldcastle, for producing high-quality CornerStone wall products.
+A huge thanks goes to Adams Oldcastle for producing high-quality CornerStone wall products.
 His contribution is greatly appreciated.

 CornerStone will be collaborating with Johnny again soon to build stairs on each side of the guesthouse’s beautiful paver patio.
 That project will still use CornerStone 100 retaining wall blocks.
 Stay tuned and subscribe to Crafted Workshop on YouTube to follow the (Not So) Tiny House Project and learn more!

 Follow Crafted Workshop’s social media pages for updates on the (Not So) Tiny House’s progress and more DIY projects:

 Ready to build your own retaining wall with CornerStone 100 blocks?
 Contact us today to get started on your project!
 Our team of experts is here to help you design and install your dream outdoor space.
 Let’s bring your vision to life with CornerStone 100!